 b.
 The UKCFA supports the regulator’s position that investment crowdfunding should be regulated in a manner which is proportionate to its risks.

 c.
 The UKCFA supports the regulator’s position that crowdfunding which satisfies statutory exemptions should be considered exempt from financial regulation.

-3. Regulatory authorisation
+3. Regulatory Authorization

 c.
-Industry Liaison: The UKCFA believes that there should be an industry liaison specialising in alternative finance at a senior level within the regulator.
+Industry Liaison: The UKCFA believes that there should be an industry liaison Specializing in alternative finance at a senior level within the regulator.
 The UKCFA welcomes the introduction of the regulator’s Innovation Hub.

 a.
-The UKCFA recognises that all crowdfunding platforms have a responsibility towards their users.
+The UKCFA recognize that all crowdfunding platforms have a responsibility towards their users.
 For example, platforms should ensure that users’ instructions are correctly implemented, that money safely reaches its destination, and that data is secure.

 b.
 The UKCFA believes that crowdfunding platforms should, whether subject to regulation or not, ensure users are made aware of the relevant risks of using the platform.

 5. Operational Standards And Risk

 a.
 The UKCFA believes that all crowdfunding platforms should comply with a set of operating principles which minimize the risk of an investor suffering a loss through platform mismanagement or negligence.